ExchangeUnion/docs/Contribute.md

 # Contribute & Earn

 Yay!
 Thanks for helping us build `xud`!
 Any contributions are welcome no matter how big or small.
-From typos and bug fixes to entire modules ... and you will be financially awarded.
+From typos and bug fixes to entire modules... and you will be financially awarded.

 ## Contribution Guidelines